 Today, global temperatures are 1.1°C above the pre-industrial period, and average temperatures of the past four years are the highest on record.
-Already today, sea levels are rising, and weather conditions are becoming increasingly extreme with significant costs to nature, humans, and the The 2015 Paris Agreement set out to keep economy.
+Already today, sea levels are rising, and weather conditions are becoming increasingly extreme with significant costs to nature, humans, and the economy.

 Approx 75% of global carbon emissions come from the use of fossil-based energy.
 This energy is used for power, heat, industrial processes, and for transportation.
-The remaining 25% of global emissions come from agriculture, forestry, and other temperature increases well below 2°C above pre-industrial levels and preferably below 1.5°C. In 2018, the Intergovernmental Panel on Climate Change (IPCC) clearly laid out the case for keeping global warming at a maximum of 1.5°C to avoid substantially exacerbating the damaging effects of climate change.
+The remaining 25% of global emissions come from agriculture, forestry, and other land use.